Scrawnyon/Blender-UV-Stacker/README.md

 ![Example](Docs/Images/Example.png)

 ### Usage
 In Edit mode, open the N panel in the Image Editor.
 Tweak settings and click "Stack UVs".
-UV islands with the same shape will be stacked on top of eachother.
+UV islands with the same shape will be stacked on top of eachother.<br />
 Note that islands with different sizes do not stack.
-Enabling "Auto-Unwrap" re-unwrap all meshes, which will also make the sizes match
+Enabling "Auto-Unwrap" will unwrap all meshes, which will also make the sizes match

 ### Requirements
 Uses the bpy_extras.bmesh_utils module<br />